EfthymiaKakoulidou/unscramble-the-word/README.md

 - `players_answer()`
     -   Players input and validation.
 - `validation_words()`
-    -   Validates the answer and offers a hint.
+    -   Validates the answer.
     -   Raises error if the input is not correct.
-    -   Gives the option to retry.
+    -   Gives the option to retry nad offers a hint.
     -   Updates the score.
 - `play_again()`
     - Gives the option to play again when the game is over.